CX-0012 Business Partner Data Pool API v5.1.1

 1.5.2.2 LEGAL ENTITY

 In general, a legal entity is a juridical person that has legal rights and duties related to contracts, agreements, and obligations.
-The term especially applies to any kind of organization (such as an enterprise or company, university, association, etc.) established under the law applicable to a country.
+The term especially applies to any kind of organization established under the law applicable to a country.

-In Catena-X, a legal entity is a type of business partner representing a legally registered organization with its official registration information, such as legal name (including legal form, if registered), legal address and tax number.
+In data spaces, a legal entity is a type of business partner representing a legally registered organization with its official registration information, such as legal name (including legal form, if registered), legal address and a legally secure external identifier (such as the German Handelsregisternummer, a VAT registration / taxpayer identification number, etc).

 A legal entity has exactly one legal address, but it is possible to specify additional addresses that a legal entity owns.
 Thus, at least one address is assigned to a legal entity.
 A legal entity can own sites.
 Thus, many or no sites are assigned to a legal entity.
 A legal entity is uniquely identified by the BPNL.